hzeller/beagleg/README.md

 [0..6], which can be changed with the `--axis-mapping` flag.
 This flag maps the logical axis (such as 'Y') to a physical connector location on the cape - the position in the string represents the position of the connector.

+More details about the G-Code code understood can be found in the [G-Code documentation][./G-code.md].

 ### Examples